tuosuniversity/Vellum/Output/EN/1_The Power of Perception/10_What_Science_Observes_During_Mindfulness.md

 ## Article 2

-**SEO-Optimized Title:** Unpacking "Decentering": The Science Behind Shifting Your Perspective for Inner Peace
+ Unpacking "Decentering": The Science Behind Shifting Your Perspective for Inner Peace

 **Article Body:**